ankitbishtkec/generic-ecommerce-website/README.md

 The urls from new or old browsers are supported accross each other.

-13- Every input is sanitized and checked for Sql injection or other attaks.
+13- Every input is sanitized and checked for Sql injection or other attacks.

 14- Various code components are present to :